techworldwithmurali/kubernetes-zero-to-hero/README.md

 7. **Verify Index Creation:**
    - After executing the API call, you should see a confirmation message indicating that the index `fluent_bit` has been created successfully.

-## Lab Session - Deploying Fluent Bit for Log Collection
+## Lab Session - Deploying Fluent Bit on Kubernetes for Log Collection

 #### Step 1: Create Namespace